 Digging out of drought is tough.
 Solutions to relieve the situation are scarce.
 The only hope Californians really have to fall back on is an El Nino developing and bringing with it an extremely wet winter.

 For California’s sake, here’s hoping!

-Bankers South recognizes that farming and ranching is hard work, especially in times of grim weather conditions.
+AgAmerica recognizes that farming and ranching is hard work, especially in times of grim weather conditions.
 Our goal is to assist in any way we can when it comes to farmland financing, helping to ease the process so you can focus on your farm’s day to day operations.
 Our AgAmerica lending program boasts ag land loans that align with various needs.
-To learn more, contact Bankers South.
+To learn more, contact AgAmerica Lending.
 One of our agriculture loan experts will be in touch to aid you through the ag lending process.

 According to the California Farm Water Coalition (CFWC) – the largest organization to focus solely on farm water with 5.6 million irrigated acres in California – lack of adequate rainfall this season will leave 800,000 acres of farmland (up from 500,000) left unplanted.

 While many farmers desperately hope to see a turnaround in the persistently dry conditions, it’s not looking good.
 The longer these conditions continue, the more acres of farmland left unplanted.
 With the end of the “rainy” season quickly approaching, the odds of returning to a normal water year are slim.

 Based on recent survey results, the negative impacts of the drought to California’s economy are astronomical.

 - Farm production and associated business losses have increased about 50% to $7.48 billion according to February estimates.

 - On-farm production losses are expected to double from $1.7 billion to approximately $3.56 billion.